IBM/ibm-dte-openlab-samples/satellite/L3/satellite-L3-deploying-and-managing-an-OpeShift-application en/README.md

-# Deploying and managing an OpenShift Application
+# Deploying and managing an OpenShift application

 ## 01 Getting Started